Jenn Cline: Manager of Farm Operations

 Jenn is an amalgamate farmer-chef-educator that is passionate about community food security.
 With 8 years experience in cooking, 6 seasons farming, and farm managing with A Rocha, Jenn brings a multidisciplinary approach to everything she does.
 Jenn also works with Kwantlen Polytechnic University on farm planning and development, and most recently worked to further develop the plan for the CRD Food and Farmlands Trust.

 Matthew Kyriakides: Manager of Stewardship

 Matthew is a farmer, agroecologist, and soil scientist with seven years of experience working in agriculture.
 As the Manager of Land Resources, he is responsible for developing and implementing a stewardship plan for the forests, pastures, and wetlands of the site.
 He is also conducting PhD research with Dr. John Volpe from the University of Victoria on the environmental benefits and financial viability of various land care techniques at Sandown.
 Matthew holds a BSc in Global Resource Systems from the University of British Columbia and an MSc in Earth and Environment from Wageningen University & Research in the Netherlands where he focused on biological soil quality and ecosystem restoration.

 Trevor Kryt, P.Eng.: Manager of Land Assets

 Trevor has 30 years of experience in Engineering, Business Development and Business Operations.
-Living on a small farm holding in Saanich he has volunteered for more than a decade as a 4-H Leader with the South Malahat Beef and Swine Club, As the Manager of Land Assets at Sandown Trevor manages farm infrastructure development, farmer's plot support, and many other aspects in the project's start-up phase.
+Living on a small farm holding in Saanich he has volunteered for more than a decade as a 4-H Leader with the South Malahat Beef and Swine Club.
+As the Manager of Land Assets at Sandown, Trevor manages farm infrastructure development, farmer's plot support, and many other aspects in the project's start-up phase.

-Emily Harris: Community Engagement Coordinator
+Emily Harris: Manager of Community Engagement

 Anna-Lise: A-L's Herb & Flower Co.